 - Upperclassmen (60 or more semester credit hours passed as of application deadline)

-- One winner and one honorable mention will be named for each category.
-Winners will be awarded $1,500 and honorable mentions will receive an award of $750.
+- One winner will be named for each category, and will be awarded $1,500.

 - Winners will be notified in April and formally announced prior to the end of the semester.
-Winning essays and student profiles may be highlighted on this website and other OSU media.
+Winning essays, projects, and student profiles may be highlighted on this website and other OSU media, including our institutional repository, ShareOK.

 - For more detailed information on eligibility guidelines and application process, please see the links on the left side of the page.